-- A. Contact online medical control for consultation as soon as practical and follow applicable treatment protocol. - B. Any patient with an urgent/life-threatening illness or injury who is incapable of objecting to treatment or transportation shall be transported by EMS for further evaluation and treatment. - C. Police assistance may be sought if needed. - D. A patient with non-urgent/non-life-threatening illness or injury who is incapable of objecting to treatment or transportation should be transported for further evaluation and treatment after consultation with on-line medical control.
+- B. Any patient with an urgent/life-threatening illness or injury who is incapable of competently objecting to treatment or transportation shall be transported by EMS for further evaluation and treatment. - C. Police assistance may be sought if needed. - D. A patient with non-urgent/non-life-threatening illness or injury who is incapable of competently objecting to treatment or transportation should be transported for further evaluation and treatment after consultation with on-line medical control.

-4. Procedure for the Individual who gains capacity to make decisions after Treatment has been Initiated and Refuses Transport
+4. Procedure for the Individual who becomes Competent after Treatment has been Initiated and Refuses Transport

-- A. Contact online medical control for consultation in all cases when a patient (now refusing transport) has been given medications or other advanced treatment by EMS personnel (examples: glucose, Albuterol, naloxone, IV, etc.). - B. Such patients should be strongly encouraged to seek further evaluation and treatment. - C. Comply with Section II above and document treatment on a patient care record.
+- A. Contact medical control in all cases when a patient (now refusing transport) has been given medications or other advanced treatment by EMS personnel (i.e., glucose, Albuterol, IV, etc.). - B. Such patients should be strongly encouraged to seek further evaluation and treatment. - C. Comply with Section II above and document treatment on a patient care record.